bioinformaticsdotca/HT-Biology_2017/Pathways/module6_lab/module_6_lab.md

    ●	In the menu bar, select Layout > Files Layouts > Organic.

 4)	Select all nodes in the network.
-To do this using the mouse, drag from an empty space to the left of and above every node to an empty space to the right of and beneath every node.
+To do this using the mouse, press shift and drag from an empty space to the left of and above every node to an empty space to the right of and beneath every node.
 The selected nodes are now colored yellow.

 5)	In the menu bar, select Apps > iRegulon > Predict regulators and targets.
 A ‘Predict regulators and targets’ dialog pops up.